 - Reason: The Great Firewall and geographic restrictions (copyright laws)

-- The best way to resolve this: A VPN with a server in China
+- The best way to resolve this: A VPN with servers in China

-- What VPN do we recommend: VPN Area, Ivacy and Hide My Ass are to date the best VPNs that we have found for accessing the Chinanet.
-You can click here to try out VPN Area, here to try out Ivacy or here to try out Hide My Ass.
+- What VPN do we recommend: Transocks, VPN Area and Hide My Ass are to date the best VPNs that we have found for accessing the Chinanet.

-- Who do we recommend use a VPN with a server in China?: People of Chinese origin who live outside of the country, Mandarin students and people who due to their job or for other reasons need to do research on China.
+- Who do we recommend use a VPN with servers in China?: People of Chinese origin who live outside of the country, Mandarin students and people who due to their job or for other reasons need access resources hosted in China.